Version 4.2.0 adds support for viewing KeePass databases (.kdbx) stored inside an encrypted container.

 - gzip compression

-- Viewing username, password and URL fields of entries in the database
+- Viewing username, password, time-based one-time-password (TOTP), URL, notes and attachments fields of entries in the database

 This is a list of features currently not yet supported:

 - Viewing entry fields not listed in the section above

 Please let me know if you need one of these features.
 That will allow me to prioritize the implementation.

 These features are not supported and probably never will be, unless there is unexpected interest in them: